shinwookim/SP2023-Notes/1550/Introduction to Operating Systems.md

 Assuming 32 bit CPU: we have a 32 bit address.
 Space: Enumeration of all possible address? `0000000....0000`, `000000...000001`,...,`1111...111111`. approx 4.2 billion addresses.

 Most systems are byte-addressable.
 (We can only talk about addresses in terms of multiple of a byte). --> 4.2 Billin bytes of addressable memory --> 4 GB of RAM at max.
+(That is our address apce)

+We promise our process that all 4GB will be the process's or not yet the process's.
+However this promise cannot be false.

+However, the process will never be able to generate an address that is the code/data of another program, because we are promised the enumeration of all memory.

+This is what gives the illusion of exclusive acccess.

+Now, the same address can hold different values (for diffent program).
+The addresses for programs is not the actual address.
+The OS provides this abstraction.